Coblasteus/dive.continued/README.md

 ## Q&A

 ### Why continue Universal Dive?
 Many of us spent a long time working on the original version, and it was sad to see that effort abandoned when the project shifted engines.
-This continuation is meant to bring new life to the GDevelop build, while keeping the spirit of the original game intact.
+This continuation is meant to bring new life to the GDevelop version, while keeping the spirit of the original game intact.

 ### Why isn’t this a fork of the original repository?
-Forking would link this project to the current GameMaker build, which isn’t what this continuation is based on.
+Forking would link this project to the current GameMaker version, which isn’t what this continuation is based on.
 Instead, this project draws from a specific archived version of the original GDevelop code.

 ### How can I contribute?
 If you’re interested in helping, feel free to reach out!
 You can contact me on Discord or through the community links below.
 Contributions in coding, art, music, or testing are all welcome.